Article

 Simple lists: Minimalist, easy-to-read structures for quick information access.

-Example: Apple Notes displays a plain, scrollable list of text-based notes for seamless navigation.
+Example: Apple Notes displays a plain, scrollable one-line list of text-based notes for seamless navigation.

 Apple Notes showing a scrollable list of text-based notes for easy navigation.